 It seems to be backwards for us to be told to “rejoice” and “leap for joy” when we are hated for being Christians.
 But that is exactly what Jesus says.
 He knows that persecution in his name brings promised blessing and rewards and glorifies the Father.
 The gospel of Jesus Christ is so great that, even when we are ridiculed on earth for it, we receive treasure in heaven.

 What is your first reaction to persecution?
 If it is anything other than rejoicing, you have an incomplete view of who Christ is.
 Christ died for our sins to reconcile us to God and buy us eternal life, something that nobody and nothing can take away (Romans 8:38-39)!

-Christ showed the grace of the Father by loving His enemies and gives us the opportunity to show His grace and gain eternal rewards by loving our enemies.
+Christ showed the grace of the Father by loving his enemies and gives us the opportunity to show his grace and gain eternal rewards by doing so.

 Giving to others is the fifth action God promises to reward.
 Every dollar you have, every material item you own, every skill you have is a gift from Almighty God.
 Knowing that all we have is a gift from God (James 1:17), why should we not seek to generously give to others, especially when we consider that this is an activity God promises to reward?

 He said also to the man who had invited him, “When you give a dinner or a banquet, do not invite your friends or your brothers or your relatives or rich neighbors, lest they also invite you in return and you be repaid.
 But when you give a feast, invite the poor, the crippled, the lame, the blind, and you will be blessed, because they cannot repay you.
 For you will be repaid at the resurrection of the just.”
 (Luke 14:12-14)

 There are many things in life that will not repay you here on earth, including the many times we are hospitable.
 But God does not overlook our efforts.
 He promises to reward us at the resurrection of the just for our hospitality in his name.